sendgrid/docs/source/User_Guide/Settings/Subusers/profile.md

 **Avatar** - A [gravatar](http://gravatar.com) will load when an email address is entered, making it easier to identify your subusers in the subuser list.

-**First Name** - This is the first name of the representative from your company who should receive contacts from SendGrid.
+**First Name** - The first name of the person responsible for this subuser.

-**Last Name** - This is the last name of the representative from your company who should receive contacts from SendGrid.
+**Last Name** - The last name of the person responsible for this subuser.

 **Email Address** - The contact email address for this subuser.
 This must be an active email account as SendGrid may contact a subuser to provide support, resolve sending and deliverability issues, or to enforce SendGrid's Terms of Service.
 Whenever we contact a subuser, it is our policy to contact the parent account email address at the same time.